-In July 2010, CSI Cells filed a request for arbitration against LDK with the Shanghai Branch of the China Economic & Trade Arbitration Commission.
-In its arbitration request, CSI Cells asked that LDK refund (1) an advance payment of RMB10.0 million (\$1.6 million) that it had made to LDK pursuant to a three-year wafer supply agreement between CSI Cells and LDK entered into in October 2007 and (2) two advance payments totaling RMB50.0 million (\$7.9 million) that CSI Cells had made to LDK pursuant to two ten-year supply agreements between CSI Cells and LDK entered into in June 2008.
+In July 2010, CSI Cells filed a request for arbitration against LDK with the CIETAC Shanghai Branch.
+In its arbitration request, CSI Cells asked that LDK refund (1) an advance payment of RMB10.0 million (\$1.6 million) that it had made to LDK pursuant to a three-year wafer supply agreement between CSI Cells and LDK entered into in October 2007 and (2) two advance payments totaling RMB50.0 million (\$8.0 million) that CSI Cells had made to LDK pursuant to two ten-year supply agreements between CSI Cells and LDK entered into in June 2008.
 The first hearing was held in October 2010, during which CSI Cells and LDK exchanged and reviewed the evidence.
-After the first hearing, LDK counterclaimed against CSI Cells, seeking (1) forfeiture of the three advance payments totaling RMB60.0 million (\$9.5 million) that CSI Cells had made to LDK pursuant to the October 2007 and June 2008 agreements; (2) compensation of approximately RMB377.0 million (\$59.9 million) for the loss due to the alleged breach of the June 2008 agreements by CSI Cells; (3) a penalty of approximately RMB15.2 million (\$2.4 million) due to the alleged breach of the June 2008 agreements by CSI Cells; and (4) arbitration expenses up to RMB4.7 million (\$0.7 million).
+After the first hearing, LDK counterclaimed against CSI Cells, seeking (1) forfeiture of the three advance payments totaling RMB60.0 million (\$9.6 million) that CSI Cells had made to LDK pursuant to the October 2007 and June 2008 agreements; (2) compensation of approximately RMB377.0 million (\$60.5 million) for the loss due to the alleged breach of the June 2008 agreements by CSI Cells; (3) a penalty of approximately RMB15.2 million (\$2.4 million) due to the alleged breach of the June 2008 agreements by CSI Cells; and (4) arbitration expenses up to RMB4.7 million (\$0.8 million).
 The second hearing was held on March 9, 2011, during which the parties presented arguments to the arbitration commission.
 The arbitration commission hosted a settlement discussion between the parties on May 13, 2011.
-The final judgment will be made in the second half of 2012 as scheduled by the arbitration commission.
+In December of 2012, CIETAC Shanghai Branch awarded RMB248.9 million (\$40.0 million) plus RMB2.2 million (\$0.4 million) in arbitration expenses in favor of LDK in relation to the wafer supply contracts we entered into with LDK.
+The total amount of the award includes RMB60.0 million (\$9.6 million) that relates to the initial deposit.
+CIETAC Shanghai Branch determined that we had no legal grounds to cancel the long-term supply agreements.
+In February 2013, LDK filed for enforcement proceedings against us with the Suzhou Intermediate People's Court.